What is Halal? Learn Everything You Need to Know

 What is Halal?

-For Muslims and non-Muslim alike, there is a growing sense of concern for quality meats and food.
+For Muslims and non-Muslims alike, there is a growing sense of concern for quality meats and food.

-In fact Muslims must be even more conscientious of what they consume, as a Muslim’s diet must, above all, be lawful (halal) under Islamic law, as well as wholesome (tayyib).
+In fact, Muslims must be even more conscientious of what they consume, as a Muslim’s dietary guidelines must, above all, be lawful (halal) under Islamic law, as well as wholesome (tayyib).

 The Qur’an states, “O people, eat from whatever is upon the earth that is lawful and wholesome” (2:168).

-Some of you might also be aware of “Kosher” which is the Jewish term for what is allowed and forbidden to consume within the Jewish faith.
+Some of you might also be aware of “Kosher meat” which is the Jewish term for what is allowed and forbidden to consume within the Jewish faith.

-These terms are commonly used in relation to food products, meat products, cosmetics, personal care products, pharmaceuticals, food ingredients, and food contact materials.
+These terms are commonly used in relation to the food industry such as food products, meat products, cosmetics, personal care products, pharmaceuticals, food ingredients, and food contact materials.

-While many things are clearly halal or haram, there are some things which are not clear.
-Further information is needed to categorise them as halal or haram.
+While many things are clearly halal or haram, there are some things that are not clear.
+Further information is needed to categorize them as halal or haram.

 Such items are often referred to as mashbooh, which means doubtful or questionable.